-Camarones a la Diabla made with shrimps cooked in a fiery, smoky pepper sauce.
-Also called “deviled shrimps”, they’re sure to rock your taste buds!
+Camarones a la Diabla cooked a fiery, smoky pepper sauce are sure to rock your taste buds.
+Also called “deviled shrimps”, they’re loaded with big, bold flavors you’ll love.

 That was until I took a bite of these camarones a la diabla and had all my senses rocked!